aakers24/THM/Paths/SOC1/SOC1.md

     * Domains - Pretty much same as IPs but using Domains instead.

-        * Again changable, but more involved.
+        * Again changeable, but more involved.

         * URL shorteners are often used, but appending a "+" to the url will show you where the url actually leads.